vvedral-uccs/NaturalDisasters/README.md

 # NaturalDisasters
-Repository for group project for GES3050 Cartograph
+Repository for group project for GES3050 Cartography